inaka/guidelines/README.md

 We are an agile development shop.
 This means we tackle projects in an iterative fashion (with each iteration called a sprint which lasts one or two weeks in duration) and show results early and often as we progress through a project.
-Our clients set the priorities of each sprint and are ultimately in control of the final outcome.
+With our clients, we set the priorities of each sprint so they are ultimately in control of the final outcome.
 Tools we most often use with our clients to aid with managing work and controlling source code are: pivotal, jira and github.

 From a project day to day point of view, our developers work with Pull